 The influence of the Romans on the ecosystem

 The influence of Roman culture on the state of the ecosystem of the Mediterranean region under Roman rule can be seen with the naked eye.
-A great example is a macchia also known as macchia, which is a secondary plant formation found in wetter habitats in the Mediterranean.
+A great example is macchia also known as macchia, which is a secondary plant formation found in wetter habitats in the Mediterranean.
 It was created in the place of sclerophyllous, mainly oak forests, destroyed by the Romans.
 Hence, Italia is largely a low forested area dominated by shrubs.
 Continuous cultivation of land resulted in the formation of wastelands and swamps.
-There were also natural disasters: floods (even Rome was affected by this; the first, large flood was recorded in 241 BCE), mudslides, famines.
+There were also natural disasters: floods (even Rome was affected by this; the first, large flood was recorded in 241 BCE), mudslides, and famines.

 The Romans also influenced air poisoning.
 A large number of industrial centres required large supplies of fuel (coal, wood), and thus the air was poisoned with excreta from furnaces and steel mills.
 Of course, the mentioned effects of the activities of the Romans do not have the scale of today’s civilization.
 However, it should be noted that for those times the Roman civilization could be considered one of the least eco-friendly in the world.
 Sam Cicero stated that humans are masters of using what nature has given us, and all the things man uses in the world were created for the sake of human good.